Shopping Cart Abandonment Stats You’ll Need for 2018

 The particularly high abandonment rate in financial websites may imply the fierce competition and the time pressure of the fluid finance environment.
 Same goes for travel websites: consumers browse more often out of booking research rather than out of booking intention per se.

 As for NGOs, it seems that the majority of those who click “Send donation” drop out before they fill out the long forms they usually have to fill in.
-Fashion and Gaming seem to be the least affected of the given industries, due to the fact that both these industries are very active in remarketing practices and already have Marketing Automations in place, and are gradually dropping their cart abandonment rates.
+Fashion and Gaming seem to be the least affected of the given industries, due to the fact that both these industries are very active in remarketing practices and already have Marketing Automation in place, and are gradually dropping their cart abandonment rates.

 Cause-specific cart abandonment stats